-"To be Experimentally Confirmed" is used for non-spliced EST clusters or single-exon mRNAs (that are not otherwise confirmed) that have good polyA features.
+"To be Experimentally Confirmed" is used for single-exon mRNAs without polyA features and/or one or two ESTs with polyA (see Figure 11).
 Experimentalists will use 5' RACE/ PCR to try to confirm and extend the transcript.

 Note the following exception to the conventional naming convention: